Talkmobile

 Talkmobile is a mobile virtual network operator (MVNO) operating in the United Kingdom on the Vodafone network.
-As a brand owned by Vodafone, the business is based in Newbury, Berkshire.
+As a brand owned by Vodafone, the business is based in Newbury, Berkshire, England.

 History

 Launched as a postpaid MVNO by Carphone Warehouse in October 2007, using the Vodafone network, Talkmobile was one of two run by Carphone Warehouse.
 The other was Fresh Mobile, a prepaid MVNO using the T-Mobile network.
 Fresh Mobile was discontinued on 19 March 2010 in favour of Talkmobile.

 In November 2011, Carphone Warehouse sold Talkmobile to Vodafone in a deal worth £20 million.

 In July 2017, Talkmobile began rolling out 4G to its customers.

 The Talkmobile pay-as-you-go (PAYG) product was withdrawn on 31 August 2017.

 Talkmobile sells 30-day and 12-month SIM-only plans, which all have unlimited UK calls and texts.